ricmmartins/ricmmartins/README.md

 💬 I’m also a huge passionate by communities, tech talks and an evangelist of the Cloud and DevOps culture.
 As a former systems engineer, I understand that this is the path we should all pursue, being closer and closer to software development, not necessarily as a developer, but as a person of infrastructure who knows what a developer really needs and the ability to deliver it in a simple, autonomous and fast way.

-I truly  believe in the "We Learn.
+I'm someone passionate about building technical education that helps people advance in their careers.
+Then I truly believe in the "We Learn.
 We Share.
 We Thrive."
-So I've been sharing technical content in an high actively manner.
-I like to be known for be someone who unblock the potential from others, specially through knowledge sharing and Azure Evangelism.
+So I've been creating and sharing technical content actively.
+I like to be known for be someone who unblock the potential from others, specially through knowledge sharing and tech evangelism.
 I love share with community whenever I build something that can help others.

 <h2>☑️ Here is a list my most recent writings</h2>